getsentry/sentry-docs/src/collections/_documentation/accounts/pricing.md

 `Can I buy a plan for only transactions?`

-Our minimum plan provides 150k transactions, 50k errors, and 1GB of attachments.
+Our minimum plan provides 100k transactions, 50k errors, and 1GB of attachments.
 If you need more of any of the three types of events we track, use the slider on our [pricing](https://sentry.io/pricing/) page to add what you need.

-`How do I manage my monthly spend?`
+`How do I manage my monthly spending?`

 The slider on the [pricing](https://sentry.io/pricing/) page allows you to choose the volume you'd like for each type of event - errors, transactions, or attachments storage.